Current Weather Underground Report for Red Bluff

 We garden in USDA Zone 9 (Winter Lows: 20-30°F)

-For a list of monthly garden chores in Zone 9, please refer to my monthly webpages.
+For a list of monthly garden chores in Zone 9, please refer to our monthly webpages.

 We garden in Sunset Magazine's Zone 8.